 Salade Nicoise Recipe

-- 2.5 ounces of Nicoise olives pitted (approximately 20 olives)
+- 2.5 ounces Nicoise olives (pitted – approximately 20 olives)

-- 8 ounce jar of white tuna in olive oil
+- 8 ounce white tuna in olive oil (preferably jarred)

 - 1 teaspoon Dijon mustard